yanqingan/Research_Summary/Paper_Reading/Depth_Estimation/MVS/MVSNet-ECCV18.md

 **@ 2024 Qingan Yan.
 Reference or citation is required for re-posting.**

 ## Preface
-A personal reading log about the MVS depth estimation paper:
+A personal reading log about the pioneer neural MVS depth estimation paper:
 [Y. Yan, et al. MVSNet: Depth Inference for Unstructured Multi-view Stereo, ECCV 2018](https://arxiv.org/abs/1804.02505).

 The note serves mainly for my understanding enhancement but is open to any comments and discussions.
 I would like to list several keywords here, facilitating my potential memory querying and revisiting in the future.